 This guide provides a step-by-step path to becoming a nuclear engineer, including information about the time each step typically takes to complete, as well as relevant details about educational programs, licensing, and credentialing.

-Bachelor’s programs in nuclear engineering usually offer a variety of learning modes including classroom, lab, and field-based learning.
-Most programs require students to fulfill general education requirement courses, as well as core classes focusing on the field of nuclear engineering.
+Bachelor’s programs in nuclear engineering usually offer various learning modes, including classroom, lab, and field-based learning.
+Most programs require students to fulfill general education requirement courses and core classes focusing on the field of nuclear engineering.
 Some typical courses in undergraduate nuclear engineering programs are:

 Students earning master’s degrees in nuclear engineering complete a combination of core engineering coursework and electives that reflect their area of interest or formal concentration.
 Here are some examples of nuclear engineering master’s program courses:

 Most nuclear engineers cannot practice independently without being licensed.
-According to the National Council of Examiners for Engineering and Surveying (NCEES), licensing requirements are set by individual states, which means they can vary.
+According to the National Council of Examiners for Engineering and Surveying (NCEES), individual states set licensing requirements, which means they can vary.
 The Council advises students to examine licensing requirements in the state where they intend to secure a position as an engineer.
 Students can research state requirements through the NCEES.